 Working with Libraries – os, socket, and requests for Hacking and Automation

-1. The os
+1. The os Module

-module provides a way of interacting with the operating system.
+The os module provides a way of interacting with the operating system.
 Useful for automating tasks like file manipulation, command execution, and directory navigation.

 import os